2015, Vol. 2 Issue 5, Part A

 How to cite this article:

 P Philip Samuel, D Ramesh, M Muniaraj, N Arunachalam.
 Japanese encephalitis vectors in Thanjavur district, Tamil Nadu, India.
-International Journal of Fauna and Biological Studies.
-2015; 2(5): 28-32.
+Int J Fauna Biol Stud 2015;2(5):28-32.